toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 <%= render 'toopher' %>
 ```

-Now, whenever a user navigates to their settings, they will see the option to add or remove Toopher from their account.
+Whenever a user navigates to their settings, they will see the option to add or remove Toopher from their account.
 As you see in the Toopher partial above, to add Toopher the app will `POST` to `toopher_create_pairing` with a pairing phrase; to remove Toopher the app will `POST` to `toopher_delete_pairing`.
 Let's look at the pairing methods.

 ## The pairing methods
 We implement pairing and removing Toopher as methods on the user, so we update our routes and our controller.
 First, the routes (`routes.rb`):